Operation Flashpoint: Red Hammer: Plot

 In the 1980s, Dmitri Lukin, who is one of the few Soviet soldiers stationed on Kolgujev with previous combat experience, takes part in the Soviet invasion of Everon and later in the invasion of NATO-held Malden where the Soviets are pushed back after some initial success.
 He stays on Malden after a hasty Soviet retreat and manages to bring many Soviet soldiers back to Everon, eventually being sent to Spetsnaz.
 He leads the defense of Everon and leads the action behind enemy lines, but protests strongly after he is sent to kill the unarmed civilians.
 It is then revealed that Lukin had been a Spetsnaz operative in Afghanistan previously but was demoted to private for not obeying the orders and shipped to the regular army for insubordination.
 He is then sent to kill one of the resistance leaders and surprisingly discovers that he is a Spetsnaz deserter who didn't want to serve under general Guba any more, claiming that Guba is a rogue general pursuing his own agenda independently from the Soviet Union.
 Lukin then switches sides and joins the resistance, ending the mission by arresting the remaining commanders still loyal to Guba.

 Content

 There are a few new vehicles added, including the AH-64 Apache, Bell OH-58 Kiowa, BMP-2, BRDM and M2A2 Bradley.

-The save game system was altered significantly, making reverting to a previous level impossible, giving it a more sense of realism.
+Additionally some extra weapons such as the G36 and the Steyr AUG were added too.

+A strategy guide was also included with original copies of the expansion.